 "Platoon sergeants, take charge."
 The captain saluted before returning to the orderly room.

 Turning to the platoon, I said "Sergeant Davis, front and center."
 The second squad leader came to attention in front of me.
 "First Squad has ammo duty so you're acting platoon sergeant.
 We're going on an overnight exercise, so make sure you and your squad leaders have their Lensatic Compasses.
 When you get your helmet radios and night vision goggles, double check their operation, and turn them off to conserve batteries.
 If you have time, get spare batteries from the supply room.
 The company will get detailed instructions from the range safety officer when you get there.
-First squad; fall out, pick up your gear, and fall in at the arms room.
+First squad, fall out, pick up your gear, and fall in at the arms room.
 Sergeant Davis, take charge.
 Sergeant Sutter, what did Hernandez say that has the First Sergeant in an uproar?"
-I said as I picked up my duffle bag.
+I asked as I picked up my duffle bag.

 "Pegue esto en el culo."
 Sutter said in Spanish

 "I'm supposed to stick this up my ass."
 He showed me his middle finger.
 "I was going to deck him, but the first sergeant pulled him out of range."